backstage/backstage/docs/features/techdocs/getting-started.md

 You can skip this if your `techdocs.builder` is set to `'external'`.

-The TechDocs backend plugin runs a docker container with mkdocs installed to generate the frontend of the docs from source files (Markdown).
-If you are deploying Backstage using Docker, this will mean that your Backstage Docker container will try to run another Docker container for TechDocs backend.
+The TechDocs Backend plugin runs a docker container with mkdocs installed to generate the frontend of the docs from source files (Markdown).
+If you are deploying Backstage using Docker, this will mean that your Backstage Docker container will try to run another Docker container for TechDocs Backend.

 To avoid this problem, we have a configuration available.
 You can set a value in your `app-config.yaml` that tells the techdocs generator if it should run the